raphaelchristi/raphaelchristi/README.md

 - 👯 I’m looking to collaborate on my Cripitografia diretory
 - 🤔 I’m looking for help with Data science
 - 💬 Ask me about Math
-- ⚡ Fun fact: I have a girlfriend